 Practicum IIIBack to Course Guide

-PREREQUISITE: Completion of all course work.
+PREREQUISITE: CSL6845.
 Note: Practicum III is for students who plan to pursue LMFT licensure in the state of Texas.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN: